SeatMax turns scattered airport arrivals into coordinated shared rides. Here's every step, from creating an event to the moment everyone's in a car.

 SeatMax handles both directions.
 Set incoming dates (airport to venue) and outgoing dates (venue to airport) independently.
 Travelers can opt into one or both legs.

-SeatMax pulls real-time flight data from AviationStack — the same data airlines and airports use.
-Arrival times, gate changes, delays, and cancellations are all tracked automatically.
+SeatMax pulls real-time flight data — the same data airlines and airports use.
+Arrival times, gate changes, delays, and cancellations are tracked automatically.

-When a flight is delayed, SeatMax doesn't just update the ETA — it re-runs the entire grouping algorithm.
-Travelers are seamlessly moved to a new group that matches their updated arrival time.
+When a flight is delayed, SeatMax doesn't just update the ETA — it quietly reshuffles the affected groups so the curb still works.
 No Planner intervention required.

-SeatMax uses real Uber API pricing for each airport-to-destination route.
+SeatMax uses real Uber prices for each airport-to-destination route.
 No estimates or averages — the baseline and grouped costs reflect actual market rates for that city, that route, that time of day.

-If a Captain's flight is delayed or cancelled, SeatMax automatically reassigns the role to another eligible traveler in the group.
-The new Captain gets notified instantly.
-No Planner intervention, no confusion at the curb.
+If the Captain's flight is delayed or cancelled, SeatMax quietly shifts the role to someone else in the group.
+The new Captain gets a heads-up.
+The Planner doesn't have to do anything.

 SeatMax tracks each Rider's luggage status.
 Carry-on travelers are ready immediately.
 Checked-bag travelers are marked as waiting until they confirm collection.
 The ride only dispatches when everyone in the group is ready.